areitan/Day_Planner/README_Day_Planner.md

 2. I added a variable for the current hour converted to military time so I could use that in if statements to comtrol the colors in the ```.html``` file.
 3. I added if statements for each hour to control the color.
 4. I added functions to save user input from the text inputs to local storage.
-5. I added event listeners to each time-block button to trigger saving the user input to local storage
+5. I added event listeners to each time-block button to trigger saving the user input to local storage.
+6. I added an ```init()``` function to append the values in local storage for all of the time blocks.

 ### style.css